cillyfly/MXScroll/README.md

 navigationController?.pushViewController(mx, animated: true)
 ```
 ### Segment
-If you want to use the custom Segment,Just conforms to the `MXSegmentProtocol`
+If you want to use the custom Segment,Just implement`MXSegmentProtocol`

 ```Swift
 extension MSSegmentControl: MXSegmentProtocol {